Academic Program Specialist

 Full/Part Time: Full-Time

-Bachelor's degree and two years of experience related to the duties of the job.
-(Note: higher education may substitute for experience at an equivalent rate.)
+Bachelor's degree and two years of experience; or a high school diploma/equivalent and 6 years of experience.
+(Note: post-high school education may substitute for experience at an equivalent rate.)

 This is an A&P (Administrative and Professional) position.